A Closing Hour That Refuses to End

 The clock on my computer reads 3:48 PM.

-One client remains seated in an officer’s cubicle, as if the world outside does not apply to her.
-Hours have passed.
-Not minutes, hours.
-The kind of hours that blur patience into fatigue.
-She is a high-profile customer, the kind whose account balance seems to carry its own authority, as if wealth alone can extend business hours indefinitely.
+She is a high-profile client, the kind whose account balance seems to carry its own authority, as if wealth alone could extend business hours indefinitely.

-That belief is not rare here.
+That belief is not uncommon here.

 Earlier today, the same pattern had already begun.

-But I am not endowed with super powers to serve two masters at the same time.
+But I am not endowed with superpowers to serve two masters at the same time.

 Still, expectations rarely pause for reality.

 Around me, the office becomes a restless ecosystem.
-Officers move quickly, almost frantically, like agitated roaches trying to outrun their own workload.
-Their expressions are tight, brows locked in permanent concern, energy stretched thin across too many unfinished tasks.
-It is a kind of controlled chaos, barely controlled.
+Officers move quickly, almost frantically, like agitated insects trying to outrun their own workload.
+Their expressions are tight, brows fixed in permanent concern, energy stretched thin across too many unfinished tasks.

-A decision made far above our heads, in rooms where efficiency is measured in numbers, not in human capacity.
+A decision made far above our heads, in rooms where efficiency is measured in numbers, not human capacity.
 Cost-cutting, they call it.
 Optimization.
 Streamlining.

 But here on the ground, it has a different name.